Lefschetz contact manifolds and odd dimensional symplectic geometry: Introduction

+In the literature, first examples of simply-connected $K$-contact manifolds appeared in \cite{HT13}, which was posted on arxiv a few months before our paper.
+Their methods depend on the theory of fat bundles developed by Sternberg, Weinstein, and Lerman, and yield examples in any dimension $\geq 9$, c.f. \cite[Thm.
+5.4]{HT13}.
+After the present paper was posted on arxiv, two works (\cite{BFMT14},\cite{MT15}) have appeared addressing Open Problem 7.4 in \cite{BG08}.
+In \cite{BFMT14}, it is proved that all higher order Massey products for simply connected Sasakian manifolds vanish, although there are Sasakian manifolds with non-vanishing triple Massey products.
+This yields examples of simply connected K-contact non-Sasakian manifolds in dimensions $\geq17$.
+Combing the methods of homotopy theory and symplectic surgery, in \cite{MT15} it is shown that there exist seven dimensional simply-connected compact $K$-contact manifolds without any Sasakian structures.

 This paper is organized as follows.
 Section \ref{odd-sym-hodge} reviews the machinery developed in \cite{He10} on odd dimensional symplectic Hodge theory.
 Section \ref{review-contact} collects some facts from contact and Sasakian geometry we need in this paper.
 Section \ref{main-result} proves that a compact $K$-contact manifold satisfies the Hard Lefschetz property in the sense of \cite{CNY13} if and only if it satisfies the transverse Hard Lefschetz property.
 Section \ref{K-contact-examples} produces simply-connected examples of $K$-contact manifolds without any Sasakian structures.
-Section \ref{constructions} establishes a necessary and sufficient condition for a finitely presentable group to be the fundamental group of a compact Lefschetz contact five manifold, and use it to show the existence of compact Lefschetz manifolds which do not support any Sasakian structures.